SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 2017-06-29T15:21:15,885 INFO jms.JmsSession - A JMS MessageConsumer has been closed: JmsConsumerInfo: { ID:a09e9b79-9c34-422a-ac14-9ec928b5883a:1:1:1, destination = amqp.tutorial.topic }
 ~~~

-With that now you know how to use JMS 2.0 API over AMQP using the Solace Message Router to implement the publish/subscribe message exchange pattern.
+You now know how to use JMS 2.0 API over AMQP using the Solace Message Router to implement the publish/subscribe message exchange pattern.

 If you have any issues publishing and receiving a message, check the [Solace community]({{ site.links-community }}){:target="_top"} for answers to common issues seen.